All Episodes

 Nobody talks about a real solution.

-Health care savings accounts are awesome, especially for young people because you build up money all those years and you end up only using it if God forbid something happens when you're young, or more likely in your older years, and you've built up your own account, you spend it the way you want, and you go to the doctor and hospital that's best at whatever ails you.
+Healthcare savings accounts are awesome, especially for young people, because you build up money all those years and you end up only using it if, God forbid, something happens when you're young or more likely in your older years.

-And anyway, so Jamie Dupree, our man on the ground in DC, just told me Mike Lee and Tom Cotton saying they are against the House Bill.
+And anyway, so Jamie Dupree, our man on the ground in D.C., just told me Mike Lee and Tom Cotton saying they are against the House bill.

-I count 26 now, maybe more, mostly Freedom Caucus members against the House bill, and it is now being turned into a binary choice.
+I count 26 now, maybe more, mostly Freedom Caucus members against the House bill.

-You're gonna die, you're gonna lose your vote.
+You're going to lose your vote.

 The headline on Drudge now is close the deal, vote or lose your seat.